 Be proactive when it comes to your health.
 Don’t let things go.

-◄ A remarkable outcome but unfortunately this treatment
+A remarkable outcome but unfortunately this treatment did not last.

 Treatments do not harm the toe in any manner.
 Shockwaves are powerful acoustic (sound waves), applied to the skin over the bunion passing through a gel we apply during treatment.
 They produce an internal pressure within the calcium deposits breaking them apart into a fine powder consistency.
 They also produce a pressure sufficient to flush out trapped swelling from the joint capsule resulting from prolonged forces exerted on the joint.